Logiqx/covid-stats/docs/nims-population/README.md

 - The NIMS figures are based on ages as of 31 March 2021
 - The ONS census data is based on ages as of 21 March 2021

-Putting these nuances aside it it quite noticeable that the vaccinated and unvaccinated proportions are strikingly in the sample and the full census population.
+Putting these nuances aside it it quite noticeable that the vaccinated and unvaccinated proportions are strikingly similar in the sample and the full census population.
 This is suggestive that the sample is representative of the whole population, although obviously not firm proof.
 There is potentially a small bias towards vaccinated persons but that is not entirely surprising.

 The NIMS proportions are quite different though, showing a significantly higher percentage of unvaccinated persons.
 This tells us that there is a significant difference between the NIMS population (including "ghosts") and persons in the census who can be linked to their NHS number.